spicy-wolf/spine-wallpaper-engine/public/assets/README.md

   "height": <number>, // the height of the canvas "meshes": [ // this is an array. you may have more than one animations, e.g. one is for background, another one is for your charactor
     {
-      "skeletonFileName": <string>, // your skeleton file name, the extension name should be ".skel", "atlasFileName": <string>, // your atlas file name, the extension name should be ".atlas", "animationName": <string>, // the animation name you want to play "scale": <number>, // the size of your animation, usually should be 1 "position": { // the position of your animation in canvas
+      "skeletonFileName": <string>, // your skeleton file name in binary, the extension name should be ".skel" "jsonFileName": <string>, // your skeleton file name in json, the extension name should be ".json" "atlasFileName": <string>, // your atlas file name, the extension name should be ".atlas" "animationName": <string>, // the animation name you want to play "scale": <number>, // the size of your animation, usually should be 1 "position": { // the position of your animation in canvas